input-output-hk/Alonzo-testnet/Alonzo-exercises/alonzo-white/1_Alonzo-white-exercise-1.md

 ## Prerequisites

-- Attend the Alonzo Testnet Briefing Meeting or Read the Testnet Briefing Notes.
+- Attend the Alonzo Testnet Briefing Meeting or Read the Testnet Briefing Notes (currently restricted to invitees).
 - Read the Alonzo Testnet Code of Conduct.
-This governs your behaviour and responsibilities on the Alonzo Testnets.
+This governs your behaviour and responsibilities on the Alonzo Testnets (currently restricted to invitees).
-- Register yourself on Discord and join the designated channel.
+- Register yourself on Discord and join the designated channels (currently also estricted to invitees).
 - Make sure you can access: